India's IPO market eyes $2.4bln in offerings in July as confidence rebounds

 That amount would mark the strongest month since December and would follow a robust $2 billion raised in June, though most of that was raised by one company, HDB Financial Services.

-Education loan provider Credila Financial Services, National Securities Depository Ltd (NSDL), surveillance firm Aditya Infotech and power-transmission-goods maker M&B Engineering are conducting roadshows and are expected to go public this month, bankers said.
+Education loan provider Credila Financial Services, National Securities Depository Ltd (NSDL), surveillance firm Aditya Infotech and pre-engineered buildings and roofing provider M&B Engineering are conducting roadshows and are expected to go public this month, bankers said.

 They spoke on condition of anonymity as the companies have yet to make the timing of their IPOs and other details public.
 The companies did not respond to Reuters requests for comment.